PlutoGamerpro/Taxi-Fare-Calculator-API/README.md

-# TAXA Task 🚖
+# TAXA Task 🚖🕒📏

-Welcome to the **TAXA Task** project!
-This application helps users calculate taxi fares based on distance, vehicle type, and time of day.
-The application also provides a visual map of the route using Google Maps.
+Welcome to the **TAXA Task** project! 🚖✨ This application helps users calculate taxi fares based on distance, vehicle type, and time of day.🕒📏 The application also provides a visual map of the route using Google Maps. 🗺️

 ## 🚀 Features
 - Calculate taxi fares based on kilometers traveled.